-Another great reason to study an MBA is to move up to a high-level management position or change industries.
-Without additional studies, this career change is next to impossible.
+So, why an MBA is important for your career?
+Another great reason to study an MBA is to move up to a high-level management position.
 As reported by Fortune, 40% of S&P 500 CEOs in any given year have an MBA.
 Many employers search specifically for MBA graduates in the hopes that they will grow with the organization.

 “One of the key things for MBAs is that we’re trying to bring in people who can be future leaders within the company.”

 University Recruitment Lead for the Americas at Cisco

 Specialize in a field that you are passionate about!
 Focusing on a specific field gives graduates the opportunity to add to their existing business knowledge, since the specialization courses of the program prepare students to change to a new industry or start their own company if they wish.